MARILYN THIELE WILSON

 Students are scheduled to have a 35 minute lunch period each day.
 Lunch accounts can be established by paying in advance.
 If a student forgets lunch money, he or she will be offered a peanut butter roll and a container of milk.
 Students cannot charge a lunch.
 If your student is out of money, the student will receive a stamp on their hand to remind you to send in money.
 Each month, students will receive a printed menu to take home.
 For children who bring their lunch, milk or juice may be purchased.
 If you'd like to be able to put money on your student's lunch account online, you can visit MY SCHOOL BUCKS to set up an account.
 You will need your student's ID number and that can be obtained by contacting the front office.

 All teachers, principals and parents value instructional time.
 We will NOT interrupt classes during the day to share telephone messages except for serious emergencies.
 (Emergencies will be routed through the principal.)
 Parents are asked to place their message on the teacher’s voice mail.
 A list of teacher’s voice mail numbers will be sent home at the beginning of the school year.
-Messages will be checked at 11:00 am and 2:00 pm by teachers to avoid interrupting valuable teaching time.
 Messages for students left with the front office will be called in twice a day.
-Once at 10:50 am and again at 2:00 pm.
-Please call prior to 2:00 pm if you are changing the way a student will be going home at the end of the day.
+Once at 10:40 am and again at 1:40 pm.
+Please call prior to 1:30 pm if you are changing the way a student will be going home at the end of the day.

 The Mesa Unified School District recognizes that student dress and grooming practices are generally a matter of personal choice.
 However, the District also recognizes that there is a relationship between students' choice of dress and grooming practices and such things as school pride, self-esteem, general welfare of the students, and the accomplishment of curriculum goals and educational objectives.
 Students are expected to dress in a manner that promotes these goals and objectives.